A person who manages their diabetes well can improve the rate at which wounds heal and reduce the chances of developing a severe infection.

 Other ways diabetes might affect wound healing include:

 - reduced production of growth and healing hormones

 - decreased production and repair of new blood vessels

-People who exhibit poor wound healing due to circulatory and neurological effects of diabetes may have other complications as well.
+People who experience poor wound healing due to the effects of diabetes on the nerves and blood vessels might also experience other complications.
 These include heart disease, kidney disease, and eye problems.

-A wound left untreated may become infected, and the infection may spread locally to muscle and bone.
-This is called osteomyelitis.
+If an untreated wound becomes infected, the infection may spread locally to muscle and bone.
+Doctors call this osteomyelitis.